salejandro/Comparative-Genomics-MGG/PRACTICAL-GUIDE.md

    docker images
    ```

-Now, you can run a container to do the work of this practice:
+Now, you can run a new container to do the work of this practice (substitute <CONTAINER_NAME> with your invented name for the container) :

    ```bash
    docker run -it --name <CONTAINER_NAME> asancheg/cg-mbiod:r160323v2 /bin/bash